Skip to content

 The strong-CP problem: QCD admits a term in its Lagrangian that would violate CP symmetry, but neutron electric dipole moment experiments constrain this term to be vanishingly small, with no Standard Model reason it should be.
 Peccei and Quinn proposed in 1977 a new symmetry that promotes the offending parameter to a dynamical field.
 Weinberg and Wilczek independently showed the same year that breaking that symmetry implies a new light particle.
 Initially expected to be heavy and short-lived, the QCD axion turned out to be much lighter, with masses around microvolts to milli-electronvolts.

-Preskill, Wise, and Wilczek (and independently Abbott and Sikivie) showed in 1983 that axions produced in the early universe via the 'misalignment mechanism', a quantum field oscillating around its potential minimum, would behave as cold dark matter even though each axion is feather-light.
+Preskill, Wise, and Wilczek (and independently Abbott and Sikivie) showed in 1983 that axions produced in the early universe via the 'misalignment mechanism', a quantum field oscillating around its potential minimum, would behave as cold even though each axion is feather-light.
 The relic abundance is set by the axion mass and initial misalignment angle.

 The experimental program exploits the tiny axion-photon coupling.
 In a strong magnetic field, an axion can convert to a photon (the Primakoff process).
 Microwave cavity haloscopes (ADMX, HAYSTAC) scan across frequencies looking for a narrow conversion signal at the unknown axion mass.
 ADMX's 2025 results probed the canonical QCD axion band around 3.3 μeV without detection.
 Broadband experiments (DMRadio, MADMAX, ABRACADABRA) will extend the search to wider mass ranges.